teddav/co-match.noir/README.md

 ## Run

+### Noir circuit

+The Noir circuit is really simple, in order to make proving faster.
+Compiled with `nargo 1.0.0-beta.3`, it has 188 gates.

 ### MPC server

 You'll need a powerful server to compute the proofs fast.
 I'm renting an Hetzner's CCX33 (8 vcpus, 32GB) and each proof takes about 450ms to generate.